ayoungmanwithanoldsoul/election-management-system/README.md

 ![alt text](https://raw.githubusercontent.com/laravel/art/master/logo-lockup/5%20SVG/2%20CMYK/1%20Full%20Color/laravel-logolockup-cmyk-red.svg "Laravel")
 ### Introduction
 Conducting Student/Pupil Government Election is a bit complicated especially when done usign the traditional ballot and paper method.
-Most school siun the Philippines still utilize the traditional method when conducting elections.
-To tackle this problem I created an election management system suitable for this stiation.This election management system is compliant to the specifications of DepEd Philippines.
+Most schools in the Philippines still utilize the traditional method when conducting elections.
+To tackle this problem I created an election management system suitable for this situation.This election management system is compliant to the specifications of DepEd Philippines.

 ##### Technologies utilized: